What is Wildlife Consulting?

 What is the Job Demand for Wildlife Consultants?

-Employment of zoologists and wildlife biologists is projected to grow 5% from 2012 to 2022, which is slower than average.
-Opportunities at consulting firms that primarily work with state and federal agencies will depend heavily on government budgets.
+Employment of zoologists and wildlife biologists is projected to grow 5% between 2020 and 2030.* Opportunities at consulting firms that primarily work with state and federal agencies will depend heavily on government budgets.
 Candidates with practical experience gained through volunteer work or internships at zoos, wildlife rehabilitation centers, and nonprofits will have the best opportunities.

 How Do I Get a Wildlife Consultant Degree?